NYC Weekend Travel Tips

 That night we had tickets to go see The Lion King on Broadway.
 This was one of our big splurges for the trip and it did not disappoint!
 We paid full price for our tickets to The Lion King, but there are ways to get discount Broadway Tickets.

-—You can buy same day Broadway tickets at the TKTS booth located right in Times Square.
+*Broadway Money Saving Tip: To get discount Broadway tickets stop by the TKTS booth located right in Times Square.
 These same day tickets are heavily discounted for a select shows.

-–Check out Today Tix for discounted tickets that can be bought in advance.
-We used this service for a Broadway show Saturday night and were very pleased with it!
+Another way to get cheaper tickets for Broadway is to check out the Today Tix website.
+We used this service for a Broadway show Saturday night and were very pleased with the discounts we got!

 - Related: Kauai on a Budget